nuwave/lighthouse/docs/master/guides/relationships.md

 input CreateAuthorRelation {
   connect: ID
   create: CreateUserInput
+  update: UpdateUserInput
 }
 ```

-There are two possible operations that you can expose on a `BelongsTo` relationship:
+There are 3 possible operations that you can expose on a `BelongsTo` relationship when creating:
 - `connect` it to an existing model
-- `create` and attach a new related model
+- `create` a new related model and attach it
+- `update` an existing model and attach it

 Finally, you need to define the input that allows you to create a new `User`.